seqeralabs/tower-cli/USAGE.md

 #### Container registry credentials

 Configure credentials for the Nextflow Wave container service to authenticate to private and public container registries.
-See the **Container registry credentials** section under [Credentials](https://docs.seqera.io/platform/latest/credentials/overview) for registry-specific instructions.
+See the **Container registry credentials** section under [Credentials][credentials] for registry-specific instructions.

 > **Note**: Container registry credentials are only used by the Wave container service.
-See [Wave containers](https://www.nextflow.io/docs/latest/wave.html) for more information.
+See [Wave containers][wave-docs] for more information.

 ### List credentials